justinrgarrard/world-of-naevis.net/docs/gear/alchemics/substances.md

 >
 > *Substance, common*
 >
 > This liquid is identical to a _flask of holy water_, but possesses additional properties.
+>
-When shaken, it emits bright green light for 40 feet and dim light for 40 feet further for ten minutes.
-The water retains its potency and can be reactivated by shaking again.
-If applied to an object or creature, they remain lit for ten minutes and cannot become invisible.
-Any message written with the substance will be invisible to the naked eye, but glow when exposed to a _Light_ spell.
+> * If shaken, it emits bright green light for 20 feet and dim light for 20 feet further for ten minutes.
+The water retains its potency so long as it's sealed and can be reactivated by shaking.
+> * If applied to an object or creature, they remain lit for ten minutes and cannot become invisible.
+> * Any message written with the substance will be invisible to the naked eye, but glow when exposed to a _Light_ spell.
+> * When used to attack, the target takes additional damage equal to the user's Intelligence modifier (minimum 0).

 {: .mundane-item}